Wound Care Billing Services in Alabama

 Blue Cross Blue Shield of Alabama processes the largest share of Alabama commercial wound care claims.
 We know their AL specific fee schedules, prior authorization requirements for wound care procedures, and their appeal timelines when claims are denied.
 Choosing between active wound care debridement (97597-97598) and surgical debridement (11042-11047) requires understanding tissue type removed and clinical context.

-Medicare (Palmetto GBA) Wound Care Coverage
+Medicare (Palmetto GBA (Jurisdiction J)) Wound Care Coverage

 Denial Prevention for Alabama Wound Care